 Aren’t the 3-D jail, stable arch, and split rail fence posts just perfect?

 My personal favorite large décor item was the jail.
 It added a comic relief element to the night as various attendees were called up to perform a challenge or “go to jail” if they failed the task.

 To drive the western theme home, western props were added as decorations–longhorn skulls, pennant flags, bales of hay, lanterns, ripped bandana garlands, and even a real saddle.

 We set dining tables to reflect a simpler, country-loving blue jeans and bandanas style.
-Tables were decorated with simple white tablecloths from Wholesale Event Solutions.
-We topped them with burlap table runners from Koyal Wholesale and a Mason jar full of artificial flowers or a lantern centerpiece.
+Tables were decorated with simple white tablecloths.
+We topped them with burlap table runners and a Mason jar full of artificial flowers or a lantern centerpiece.
 Cow print helium balloons were affixed to each centerpiece.

 We paired cowboy hats, faux barbed wire, and mini bales of hay with tin buckets filled with activity raffle tickets for each table.